facebook/docusaurus/website/docs/api/plugin-apis/lifecycle-apis.md

 # Lifecycle APIs

+During build, plugins are loaded in parallel to fetch their own contents and render them to pages.
+Plugins may also configure webpack or post-process the generated files.

 ## `async loadContent()` {#loadContent}

-Plugins should use this lifecycle to fetch from data sources (filesystem, remote API, headless CMS, etc) or doing some server processing.
+Plugins should use this lifecycle to fetch from data sources (filesystem, remote API, headless CMS, etc.) or do some server processing.
+The return value is the content it needs.

 For example, this plugin below return a random integer between 1 to 10 as content;